Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_inventory_management/_index.md

 In this scenario, we will use [Resource Graph Explorer](https://docs.microsoft.com/azure/governance/resource-graph/overview) to demonstrate querying server inventory across multiple clouds from a single pane of glass in Azure.

-> **NOTE: This scenario assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc.
-If you haven't, this repository offers you a way to do so in an automated fashion:**
+> **Note:** This scenario assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc.
+If you haven't, this repository offers you a way to do so in an automated fashion.

 - **[GCP Ubuntu instance](/azure_arc_jumpstart/azure_arc_servers/gcp/gcp_terraform_ubuntu/)**
 - **[GCP Windows instance](/azure_arc_jumpstart/azure_arc_servers/gcp/gcp_terraform_windows/)**